Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 Travelling by car is the best option for me – having the condition M.E., or Chronic Fatigue Syndrome, means that public transport can be exhausting (all those changes) and I often need to lie down, which I can do in the car.

-> "Not flying hasn’t felt like a restriction: the more flight-free trips I do, the more I want to do."
+> Not flying hasn’t felt like a restriction: the more flight-free trips I do, the more I want to do.

 After spending nearly a week meandering up the country via the Lake District and [Loch Awe](https://www.visitscotland.com/info/towns-villages/loch-awe-p239961) in Argyll, we arrived in Glencoe, a place of dramatic proportions.
 Sculpted by volcanic eruptions and ancient glaciers, the scenery was guaranteed to be breathtaking, and driving along the edge of [Loch Linnhe](https://www.scotlandinfo.eu/loch-linnhe-scotland/), a vast sea loch that leads to the Great Glen, with mountains on both sides and thick woodlands at the foot of Glen Coe, did not disappoint.
 We pitched our tents among gnarled trees and lush ferns in the heart of the Glen as dusk fell, discovering the true magnitude of our surroundings the next morning as the mist lifted to reveal the River Coe a stone’s throw away and mountains looming either side.